raphael-m-prismic/welltech-test/README.md

 3. **Create** an index

 Creating an index in Algolia is a way to tell Algolia where to send and store our data.
 Navigate to the 'Search' tab and create a new index.
-We will call our index **'articles'**.
+Call your index **'articles'**.

 4. **Install** Algolia Packages